 (TODO?)
 Add ref to Niu & Yang (2004) who considered the influence of solar zenith angle on light transmittance through the canopy.
 Also ref Dai et al. (2019) who propose a way to represent subgrid variability and gap distribution in the canopy, important for them for subcanopy turbulence.

-Abstract: Existing subcanopy snow accumulation models differ in their representation of snow interception and ablation processes, with uncertain applicability across diverse climates and forest types.
-Moreover, some snow interception parameterizations include inherently coupled accumulation and ablation processes, leading to difficulty in diagnosing processes and adding uncertainty to simulations when incorporated as canopy accumulation routines in models that already account for canopy snow ablation.
-This study evaluates the theory underpinning these parameterizations and proposes a new snow interception routine using data from two subalpine forest plots in the Canadian Rockies.
-In-situ meteorological data, high-frequency point-scale throughfall measurements, and fine-scale aerial lidar measurements of throughfall and canopy metrics were collected.
+Abstract: Subcanopy snow accumulation models differ in howsnow interception and ablation processes are represented and have uncertain applicability across diverse climates and forest types.
+Existing Parameterizations of initial snow interception, before unloading include inherently coupled accumulation and ablation processes, leading to difficulty in diagnosing processes and adding uncertainty to simulations when incorporated as canopy accumulation routines in models that already account for canopy snow ablation.
+This study evaluates the theory underpinning these parameterizations using in-situ meteorological data, high-frequency point-scale throughfall measurements, and fine-scale aerial lidar measurements of throughfall and canopy metricscollected from two subalpine forest plots in the Canadian Rockies.
 Contrary to existing theories, no association of canopy snow load or air temperature with interception efficiency was observed.
 Instead, forest structure emerged as the primary factor governing snow accumulation at the forest plot scale.
 A wind-driven snowfall event demonstrated that non-vertical hydrometeor trajectories significantly reduced throughfall depths across both forest plots.
 Prediction of interception efficiency for this event improved drastically when adjusted for hydrometeor trajectory angle based on a wind speed at one-third of the canopy height.
 Snow-leaf contact area showed high sensitivity to wind speed, increasing by up to 95% with a 1 m s-1 wind speed.
 The study proposes two new equations which model snow interception efficiency as a function of snow-leaf contact area adjusted for hydrometeor trajectory angle.
 This new parameterization successfully estimated interception efficiency for a snowfall event for the two forest plots in this study.
 By removing canopy snow ablation processes, this new model should offer improved performance in prediction of sub-canopy snow accumulation when combined with canopy snow ablation parameterizations.

 Keywords: snow interception, throughfall, ablation, forest, snowpack, lidar, process-based modelling